jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

-# Developing an IBM Bluemix application in Node.js with the Web IDE
+# Developing an IBM Bluemix application in Node.js with the web IDE

 Last modified: 9 December 2014